opcushing/cs225-final-project-set/README.md

 ## Leading Question

-####As in the popular webgame [Wikiracer](https://www.thewikigame.com/group), can we find the shortest way to get from one Wikipedia article just by links to other articles?
+####As in the popular webgame [Wikiracer](https://www.thewikigame.com/group), can we find the shortest way to navigate from one Wikipedia article to another through links to other articles?

 ## Dataset Acquisition